 - Two students from John Carroll University’s College of Arts and Sciences previously selected for prestigious international experiences are Jacqueline Wyman ’12, who participated in the 2012-13 Congress-Bundestag Youth Exchange for Young Professionals, a prestigious yearlong fellowship to study and work in Germany, and Laura Kisthardt ’13, one of 10 students in the nation selected by the National Council on U.S.-Arab Relations (NCUSAR), who participated in an all-expenses-paid, 10-day, cultural immersion trip to Lebanon.

-- Jen Ziemke, Ph.D., assistant professor of political science, is co-founder of the International Network of Crisis Mappers.
+- Jen Ziemke, Ph.D., professor of political science, is co-founder of the International Network of Crisis Mappers.
 Crisis mapping exchanges up-to-the-minute information during various situations, including natural disasters, humanitarian emergencies, and violent conflicts.
 It emerged from relative obscurity during the response to the 2010 Haiti earthquake.
 JCU hosted the first ICCM conference in 2009.
 Subsequent conferences were in Boston; Geneva; Washington, D.C.; and Nairobi, Kenya.